-Chapter 5 of this Comprehensive Plan Update is dedicated to implementation and provides a series of detailed actions needed to achieve the goals outlined for each of the policy areas.
-This section provides Town leaders and staff with information needed to monitor progress toward comprehensive plan goals and priorities.
+Chapter 5 is dedicated to implementation and provides a series of detailed actions needed to achieve the goals outlined for each of the policy areas.
+This section provides Town leaders and staff with information needed to monitor progress toward 2023 Plan Update goals and priorities.
 It is important to note that many of the action items will require coordination with, and action by, other agencies and project partners.
 The Town will continue to work with project partners to keep Penfield aligned with its vision for the future.